builtbybel/PainBrain/README.md

 **PaneBrain** is a lightweight, portable desktop app that captures screenshots, uses AI ([BLIP](https://github.com/salesforce/BLIP)) to generate detailed descriptions, and lets you search through your captures with ease – all running **locally** on your machine.

-Right now, I’m running this project under the name **“PaneBrain”**.
+Right now, I’m running this project under the name **“PaneBrain”** or **“Panebrain”** .
 And just to make sure, I'm avoiding any potential issues with MS by not using **WinRecall** as the final name. 😉

 What started as my personal tool for archiving documents using **Tesseract OCR** has evolved over time with a deep learning model to generate rich, natural-language descriptions of your screenshots.
 So, if you don’t want to spend a fortune on a Copilot+PC (the only way to get Microsoft Recall), this is your **open-source** alternative.